How to Market Your First Book (For New Authors!)

-Your website should contain your bio, photos, book excerpts, links to buy your book, links to find you on social media, and any reviews.
+Your author website should contain your bio, photos, book excerpts, links to buy your book, links to find you on social media, and any reviews.
 This doesn’t have to look fancy.
 A simple one-pager works.
 Hire a freelancer or try out DIY platforms like Wordpress or Wix to build a site.
 If not a website, get started on at least one social media channel such as Facebook, Twitter, or Instagram.

 #3: Start an email list

 “Sign up to receive my updates straight to your email inbox!”
 An email list is a direct way to target readers interested in your work.
 This work is about nurturing customers and up-selling your work.
 Place the link to sign up to your email list on your social media, website, and even the back of your book.
 See how to set up a mailing list for authors.

 #4: Ensure your best cover design and book description